oracle-livelabs/developer/oracle-health-ai-open-source/ai-speech-cohere/ai-speech-cohere.md

 *please help me with common cold curing*

-Cohere would respond back as
+Oracle Gen AI would respond back as

 *1. Get plenty of rest.
 2. Drink lots of fluids, such as water, juice, and clear broth.
 3. Use saline nose drops to relieve congestion.
 4. Sip warm liquids such as broth, tea, or apple cider.
 5. Take over-the-counter medications such as ibuprofen or acetaminophen to reduce fever and aches.
 6. Use a humidifier or take a warm, steamy shower to help ease congestion.
 7. Gargle with warm salt water to soothe a sore throat.
 8. Avoid contact with people who have colds.
 9. Avoid smoking and secondhand smoke.
 10. Increase your vitamin C intake.*